GSA/digitalgov.gov/content/posts/2015-04-14-trends-on-tuesday-10-tips-for-mobile-live-streaming.md

 ---
-url: /2015/04/14/trends-on-tuesday-10-tips-for-mobile-live-streaming/
 date: 2015-04-14 11:10:55 -0400
 title: 'Trends on Tuesday: 10 Tips for Mobile Live Streaming'
 summary: ' Mobile video is starting to hit its second wave for both consumption and creation, and government agencies can prepare now to ride this new channel for mobile and social engagement.
-Fueled by mobile bandwidth and cellular stability steadily increasing and consumers&#8217; comfort with'
+Fueled by mobile bandwidth and cellular stability steadily increasing and consumers&#8217; comfort'
 authors:
   - wsullivan
 categories: